 Ferries to Mykonos from Athens

 More ferries to Mykonos depart from the port of Rafina, on the northeastern side of Athens.
-This port has developed a lot over the last years due to its close distance to the airport of Athens (15 min by taxi and 30 min by bus).
+This port has developed a lot over the last few years due to its close distance to the airport of Athens (15 min by taxi and 30 min by bus).
 Rafina serves mostly tourists who arrive at the Athens airport and then take directly the ferry to the Greek islands, without spending any day of sightseeing in Athens.

 Ferries to Mykonos from Rafina depart all year round, following the route Rafina-Andros-Tinos-Mykonos.
 However, in summer, there are about 5 to 6 schedules to Mykonos from the port of Rafina.
 Ferry time depends on the vessel and varies from 2 hours at high speed to 4 hours on a normal ferry.

-As the island gets very popular, passengers are advised to book at least 2 months before the trip, especially if they are traveling during high season (July and August).
+As the island gets very popular, passengers are advised to book at least 2 months before the trip, especially if they are traveling during the high season (July and August).
 Ferry tickets to popular Greek islands like Mykonos may run out quickly.

 From Mykonos to other islands

 The port of Mykonos gets very busy and serves as a transportation hub for the islands of the Aegean Sea.
-There are ferries to Mykonos from all the popular Cyclades islands, including Santorini, Naxos, Paros, Milos, Tinos and Syros.
+There are ferries to Mykonos from all the popular Cyclades islands, including Santorini, Naxos, Paros, Milos, Tinos, and Syros.
 There are also ferries from Crete to Mykonos, in particular from the port of Heraklion.
-In addition, ferries run between Mykonos and islands of Dodecanese or Eastern Aegean, such as Rhodes, Kos and Samos.
+In addition, ferries run between Mykonos and islands of the Dodecanese or Eastern Aegean, such as Rhodes, Kos, and Samos.